hrbrmstr/waffle/README.md

 -   Version `0.1` released
 -   Version `0.2` released - added `as_rcdimple` thx to Kent Russell
 -   Version `0.2.1` released - added Travis tests to ensure independent package build confirmation
+-   Version `0.2.3` released - nulled many margins and made the use of `coord_equal` optional via the `equal` parameter

 ### Installation